-The San Pedro Creek Improvements Projects is taking shape.
+The San Pedro Creek Improvements Project is taking shape.

 San Pedro Creek has been a place of natural beauty and human occupation for millennia.
 Bexar County/San Antonio originated in this vicinity with the founding of Mission San Antonio de Valero.
 This history will now be restored and shared with new generations through the San Pedro Creek Improvements Project.